el-puerro/ArchTitus/README.md

 1. Where you were installing (VMWare, Virtualbox, Virt-Manager, Baremetal, etc)
     1. If a VM, what was the configuration used.
 ## Credits
+- First and foremost, ChrisTitusTech for the installer I am basically modifying to get an "easy install" running for my girlfriend
 - Original packages script was a post install cleanup script called ArchMatic located here: https://github.com/rickellis/ArchMatic
 - Thank you to all the folks that helped during the creation from YouTube Chat!
 Here are all those Livestreams showing the creation: <https://www.youtube.com/watch?v=IkMCtkDIhe8&list=PLc7fktTRMBowNaBTsDHlL6X3P3ViX3tYg>